altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "It's alright - I need some fixing: she can do it."
 ~Rossin said.~
-*Martha reached out her hand and clasped Jochek's* ~for a moment time seized, stuttering a jerking to a halt~ ~Rossin faded from view and time jerked back~
+*Martha reached out her hand and clasped Jochek's* ~For a moment time seized, stuttering a jerking to a halt~ ~Rossin faded from view and time jerked back~
-~her left eye was close - she couldn't open it~ ~Martha tried and failed to raise her left arm.~
+~Her left eye was close - she couldn't open it~ ~Martha tried and failed to raise her left arm.~
 ~She couldn't feel it... or anything on her left side.~ "How long should this take?"
-~It came out slurred - her voice breaking as only half of it worked~ ~a wave a nausea passed her.~
+~It came out slurred - her voice breaking as only half of it worked~ ~A wave a nausea passed her.~
 "Not that much longer."
 *Flanagan turned back from the other Relux, looking back at martha.*
-"do we need a bag?"
+"Do we need a bag?"
 *Felix asked looking around*
 *Martha waved him no*
-'hold a thought, hold your stomach, hold your breath' ~The dusty memory of her mother's drinking song, was the very thought she held~ ~the nausea passed eventually~
+'Hold a thought, hold your stomach, hold your breath' ~The dusty memory of her mother's drinking song, was the very thought she held~ ~The nausea passed eventually~
 ~Replaced by a coldness~
 "Okay, that should just about do it"
 ~Moments passed and Rossin didn't appear~